Islam – Violent Ideology

 When the west went to war in Iraq against Saddam, lawyers had to jump through hoops to persuade their masters and the public that the west were acting within international law and with the sanction of the UN.

 If a Humanist engages in murder, rape, they are acting in direct defiance of the Humanist manifesto.
-It’s such a clear manifesto that there is no wriggle room to excuse such violent behaviour to other individuals.
+It’s such a clear manifesto that there is no wiggle room to excuse such violent behaviour to other individuals.

-Now, for Muslims the opposite is true.
+For Muslims the opposite is true.
 They have to explain away the violent edicts and find excuses not to use them.
 Punishment for apostasy is clear.
 If a particular Muslim is part of a particular and common subset of Islam then the guidance in the Hadith is clear: death for apostasy.
 But most Muslims ignore this, or jump through contextual scholarly hoops to explain why it should not apply to some particular ex-Muslim.
 Oddly, they appeal to humanist principles.

-For the US Constitution, the UN international law and the Humanist manifesto you have to put effort into justifying non-compliance if you want to be violent.
+For the US Constitution, the UN international law and the Humanist manifesto: you have to put effort into justifying non-compliance if you want to be violent.

-For Islam, the Quran, the Hadith, you have to put effort into justifying non-compliance if you want not to be violent when the texts demand you should be.
+For Islam, the Quran, the Hadith: you have to put effort into justifying non-compliance if you want NOT to be violent when the texts demand you should be.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.